Guest post by Erin aka @hortihunny

 - Bird Feeders

 Remember to put out some bird feed to welcome winter birds into your garden.
 Try to put it somewhere with a little cover for the birdies so they can find food on miserable, wet days.
-Also be mindful of predators and where you locate your feeder – they have a habit of being messy feeders and seeds may fall from your feeding station to the ground below.
+Also be mindful of predators and where you locate your feeder – birds have a habit of being messy feeders and seeds may fall from your feeding station to the ground below.